PrepMarquis/novela-hugo-starter/content/post/mim-virusu.md

 ![](/images/wojak.jpg)

 Among other Wojak memes are only one of them, they are oversimplified mirrors of everyday people handdrawn while looking at their sharp edges, nothing else is considered.
+Yet that how most of my generation derives most of their public knowlede.